MariyaSpasova-Git/story-spoiler-qa-project/manual/queries/queries.md

 # Queries – Home Page

-This document lists all open queries identified during requirements and test case analysis.
+This document lists all open queries identified during requirements, use case and test case analysis.
+The issues are not strictly functional bugs but require clarification and alignment with stakeholders.
+This file works in parallel with [bugs/bug-report.md](../queries/bug-report.md).
-Each query has a unique ID (QRY-HP-XX), is linked to Jira, and references the related test case(s).
+Each query has a unique ID (QRY-XX-XX), is linked to its corresponding Jira issue, GitHub test case(s), and screenshot evidence.
-These issues are not strictly functional bugs but require clarification and alignment with stakeholders.
 Screenshots are stored in the `docs/screenshots/` folder.
 All usernames, emails, and other data displayed in screenshots are dummy test data used solely for QA purposes.

+> ⚠️ Note: Screenshots or excerpts from the original requirements document are omitted due to copyright restrictions.
+Related issues are described textually without reproducing protected material.

 ---